JCWDFCS/Python-Handy-Programs-Checklist/README.md

-Collect practical and effective programs.
+Compose practical and effective programs.